-Portions of the flowchart of FIG. 10 related to operations 2022 and 2032 may operate a speech processing system provides multiple received identified speech channels to the speech processing system.
+Portions of the flowchart of FIG. 10 related to operations 2022 and 2032 may operate a speech processing system coupled to a wireline node in a network.
+The wireline node provides multiple received identified speech channels to the speech processing system.
 The received identified speech channels are based upon a received back channel at the wireline node from multiple user sites coupled to the network.
 The network supports video delivery to the user sites and/or cable television delivery to the user sites.